 The Bonds are offered when, as and if issued, and received by the Underwriter subject to the approval of legality of the Bonds by Kutak Rock LLP, Bond Counsel, and to certain other conditions.
-Kutak Rock LLP, Underwriter's Counsel, will provide certain legal advice to the Underwriter regarding this Official Statement.
-It is expected that the Bonds in definitive form will be available for delivery at DTC in New York, New York, on or about January 7, 2020.
+Kuehl Capital Corporation has provided municipal advisor services to the District in connection with the offering of the Bonds.
+Kutak Rock LLP, Disclosure Counsel, will provide certain legal advice to the District regarding this Official Statement.
+It is expected that the Bonds in definitive form will be available for delivery at DTC in New York, New York, on or about February 19, 2020.